Superconnections and Index Theory: Introduction

 where $\nabla$ is a connection on $V$, and each $\omega_i$ is an odd element of $\Forms^i(X;\End(V))$.

 One may form Dirac operators out of superconnections in a manner entirely analogous to the construction of Dirac operators from ordinary connections.
 As with connections, there is a notion of unitarity for superconnections, and Dirac operators coupled to unitary superconnections are formally self-adjoint.
 On compact manifolds they are elliptic first-order differential operators, and share many of the analytic properties of Dirac operators coupled to connections.

-It is natural to try to extend index theory to these operators, and that is precisely what we set out to do.
+One appealing aspect of Dirac operators coupled to superconnections is their behaviour for families.
+We will see in Sec.~\ref{sec:families} that, for an appropriate geometric family\footnote{The appropriate notion of family in this case is a so-called Riemannian map: see Def.~\ref{def:riemannmap}.} $\pi:X\to Y$ with compact and spin fibres, that one may define the push-forward of a complex hermitian $\Zz$-graded vector bundle $V\to X$ with superconnection $\Sc$, which will itself be a complex hermitian $\Zz$-graded vector bundle $\pi_!V\to Y$ with superconnection $\pi_!\Sc$.
+This construction is strictly functorial: if we have a further Riemannian map $\rho:Y\to Z$ with compact and spin fibres, then $\rho_!(\pi_!V,\pi_!\Sc)\cong(\rho\circ\pi)_!(V,\Sc)$.
+In particular, setting $Z=\{\mathrm{pt}\}$, one obtains the equality $\Dirac_Y(\pi_!\Sc)=\Dirac_X(\Sc)$.